 Holland America also has its own promotion running, called “The Ultimate Upgrade Event.”
 The offer includes stateroom upgrades, reduced deposits, $75 cruise fares for kids on Alaska voyages, and up to $200 in onboard spending money.

-Those who book their cruise with the “Have It All” package also receive shore excursions, beverage, specialty dining, and wifi.
+Those who book their cruise with the “Have It All” package also receive shore excursions, beverages, specialty dining, and wifi.